 Christian Education Offerings

-Tuesday Morning Class - Deacon's Bible Study meets every Tuesday at 11 AM in the Admin Building.
+Tuesday Morning Class - Priest's Bible Study meets every Tuesday at 11 AM in the Admin Building.

 Morning Prayer- Meets in the church every Wednesday, Thursday, and Friday at 9:30 AM.